Photo courtesy of HappyCavy fan pyza*

 ** Contains oxalic acid which may contribute to the formation of bladder stones.

-Please email website[at]happycavy.com to make additions to this list.
+Please email hello[at]happycavy.com to make additions to this list.

 Such cuties! 🙂